salesforcecli/plugin-user/messages/password.generate.md

   <%= config.bin %> <%= command.id %> --complexity 3

-- Generate a password for the specified users in the default scratch org:
+- Generate a password for the specified users in the default scratch org; these users must have been created locally with the "org create user" command:

   <%= config.bin %> <%= command.id %> --on-behalf-of user1@my.org --on-behalf-of user2@my.org --on-behalf-of user3@my.org

 # flags.onBehalfOf.summary

-Comma-separated list of usernames or aliases to assign the password to.
+Comma-separated list of usernames or aliases to assign the password to; must have been created locally with the "org create user" command.

 # flags.length.summary